The prospect of VCE-leaving school-adulthood is daunting for young people. In a radically changed and increasingly complex world, many are not coping:

-Young people need to know they are precious for who they are, and are not defined by their marks and achievements; that their schooling is a stepping-stone further along the journey of life, which should be lived well.
-They must realise their inherent worth and dignity, and that of others, in order to succeed in life.
-They need to embrace life giving relationships, heroes, values, dreams, and holistic balance in their lives.
+Young people need to know they are precious, not defined by academic marks, and schooling is a stepping-stone along the journey of life – which should be lived well.
+To succeed, they must realize their inherent worth, embrace life-giving relationships, heroes, values, dreams, and achieve holistic balance.

-As someone who messed up in my youth, I understand the issues facing young people and have a message that is guaranteed to powerfully impact them.
-A natural storyteller, I also know how to deliver it.
-If you want to motivate your students to think seriously about where they are in life, and where they should be heading, then I can help.
+If you want to motivate your students to think seriously about where they are in life, and where they should be heading, I can help.

-Arthur James Bolkas MA Criminology – Churchill Fellow 2000
+Arthur Bolkas MA Criminology – Churchill Fellow 2000